 Do not get this treatment if you have a history of anaphylactic reactions.

 The number of units needed depends on the area, size and depth of the wrinkles being treated.
-The images below give an approximation of the number of units needed.

 ARE YOU READY TO LOOK AND FEEL GOOD?

 Guiding you, THE WHOLE YOU, to better health